Grains

 6-12 months

-Store in a cool, dry, dark place in an airtight container to prevent moisture absorption and pest infestation.
+Store in a cool, dry, dark place in an airtight container to protect from moisture, pests, and odors.

 Refrigerator